Related: Discover this list of stunning bridges.

 8. The bridge had a very reputable engineer

 To say that the structural engineer of the Millennium Bridge was a reputable one is an understatement.
 The bridge was designed and built by the Arup Group, one of the most reputable architectural firms in the world.

 This London-based company has 96 offices in 35 countries worldwide and has completed projects in 135 different countries.
 Some of the most notable projects the company was involved in were:

 - The International Finance Center in Hong Kong

 - Le Centre Pompidou in Paris

 - The London Eye

-- The Shard in London (the tallest building in London)
+- The Shard in London (the tallest skyscraper in London)

 9. An Act of Parliament wasn’t needed

 Another one of those cool facts about the Millennium Bridge is that the final design was actually chosen through a competition.